cvs-health/testaro/README.md

 With directory watch, Testaro checks whether the job directory (`process.env.JOBDIR`) in its host’s filesystem contains a job.

-When Testaro finds one or more jobs in the watch directory, Testaro runs the first job, writes the report into the `process.env.REPORTDIR_RAW` directory, and moves the job from the `process.env.JOBDIR` into the `process.env.DONEDIR` directory.
+When Testaro finds one or more jobs in the job directory, Testaro runs the first job, writes the report into the `process.env.REPORTDIR_RAW` directory, and moves the job from the `process.env.JOBDIR` into the `process.env.DONEDIR` directory.

 Since Testaro runs the first job (i.e. the job whose name is first in ASCII order), whoever populates the `process.env.JOBDIR` directory with job files has control over the order in which Testaro runs them.
 For example, to force a new job to be run before the already waiting jobs, one can give it a filename that comes before that of the first waiting job.